-Infants who experience regular massage see enhanced motor development and reduced cortisol.
-It is especially helpful for children who require additional support, including babies born premature, babies born addicted, and HIV+ babies.
+In relevant studies, parents have reported improvements in many developmental aspects like muscle tone, joint mobility, gastrointestinal issues and response to forms of therapy (such as physiotherapy).
+It is especially helpful for children who require extra support, including babies born premature, babies born addicted, and HIV+ babies.

 Attending an Infant Massage Class

-Each week, parents learn strokes for a new part of the body while reviewing strokes from previous classes.
-So new strokes are learned and previous information is reinforced.
+Each week, parents learn strokes for a new part of the body while reviewing strokes from previous classes, so new strokes are learned and previous information is reinforced.
 We teach a little at a time to ensure that you are confident with every aspect.

 The strokes and styles of baby massage are easier to grasp when demonstrated by our experienced instructors.
 Pressure, rate, rhythm, the length of the massage, respect, bonding, why baby cries, baby’s body language, positioning of the baby, relaxation and parent empowerment are some of the skills and topics that will be discussed.

-Our classes are held in small groups or individually to ensure personalized attention.
+Are always held in small groups or individually to ensure personalized attention.